ethersync/ethersync/daemon/docs/decisions/02-working-with-vims-eol-behavior.md

 	that when you write the file the situation from the original file can be kept.
 But you can change it if you want to.
 	See |eol-and-eof| for example settings.

+Note: The `contentOfCurrentBuffer` function should probably always look at 'eol' to return the real, implied content.

+Observation:

+- Have a file not ending in \n.
+- Open it in Vim. 'eol' will be off.
+- Verify 'fixeol' is on.
+- Write.
+- File now ends in \n.
+- But 'eol' is still on. :O So we can't really use it as a "does the last line have an implicit newline" indicator in this case.
+- But in our solution, we can toggle that option on and off and assume it does.

+Downside of solution where we just toggle 'eof' on and off depending on the "real" content:
+If someone puts their cursor to a new empty line in the end, we wouldn't be able to display that cursor in Vim.
+Maybe that's not so bad?
+Or we can find a workaround in that case?